aebkea/rossprogram-website/src/pages/participants/faq.md

 Sheets and a pillowcase are provided.
 Students need to bring or purchase their own towels and pillows, as well as shampoo, soap, etc. Students should also bring clothes appropriate for a warm Columbus summer, in air-conditioned buildings.
 It’s a good idea to bring a jacket and rain gear.
 A certain amount of cash is needed for items like snacks and souvenirs.

-### How do most students handle money – cash, credit cards, ATMs? {% shortHeading="How do most students handle money?" %}
+### How do most students handle money – cash, credit cards, ATMs? {% shortheading="How do most students handle money?" %}

 Nearby stores accept all major American credit cards.
 Students may use ATMs to withdraw cash from home accounts.
 If there is a problem, one of the staff members can take students to a bank to help them get a cash advance, cash personal checks, etc.